 William was from Bunagara (also spelled Bunagarha), just east of Listowel, Co.
 Kerry.
 His family, who were Protestant, were related to my Hudson family, who were Catholic - apparently resulting from the conversion to Catholicism by my great-great-great-grandfather Richard Hudson upon his marriage to a Catholic.
-It is possible that William was Richard's father.
+It is possible that William was Richard's grandfather.
 Marriage between a Catholic and Protestant in the Ireland of the day would have been unusual and would usually have been met with disapproval from both families.
 However, relations between Richard's Catholic family and their Protestant cousins were apparently amicable.

 The following information, kindly provided by Hudson descendant and researcher Tom Moloney, gives us the history of the land ownership of William and his descendants:

 William leased a considerable amount of land in Kilbaha, Newtownsandes (now Moyvane), Co.
 Kerry from William Talbot (of Mount Talbot, Co.
 Roscommon) and the Sandes family.
 On 20 April 1771, he assigned the Kilbaha land to his son Edmund, who seems to have also gone by the name Edward.

 The names on the original Bunagara lease, dated 1 August 1758, were William Hudson (i.e., William above) and his son Edmund/Edward.
 The townland of Bunagara was entirely owned by the Paul family, whose estates were located mainly in Co.
 Carlow, and manuscript volumes in the National Library of Ireland relating to the Paul estates tell us the Bunagara land was let to the following in about 1776:

 1. Samuel Raymond paid a rent of £50 for 114 acres.